anshvert/TypeRite/README.md

 Feel free to experiment with this codebase and make modifications.
 Contributions are always welcome!
 If you encounter issues, feel free to open an issue or submit a pull request.

 ---

-Thanks for exploring this project!
-Be sure to **[subscribe to my YouTube channel PedroTech](https://www.youtube.com/@pedrotechnologies)** for more tutorials on React, Firebase, and web development.

-Happy coding!